-Your unit is equipped with electric entrance door steps.
-When the power switch for the steps is in the on position, simply open the door and the steps will open.
-Detailed operation for the electrical entrance door steps is as follows:
+Your coach may be equipped with electric entrance door steps.
+When the power switch for the steps is in the ON position, simply open the door, and the steps will open.
+To operate the electric steps:

-- 1. Turn the step power switch on. - 2.
+- 1. Turn the step power switch ON. - 2.
 Close the door.
-The step should retract and lock into the up position. - 3.
+The step should retract and close completely. - 3.
 Open the door.
-The step should extend and lock into the down position. - 4.
-Turn the step power switch off.
+The step should extend and open completely.

+4. Turn the step power switch OFF.
 The step should remain in the extended position when the door is closed.
-Turning off the power with the step retracted will hold the step in a retracted position as well. - 5.
-With the step extended, turn the step power switch off and close the entrance door.
-Turn the vehicle ignition - on.
-The ignition override system will go into effect, and the step will automatically retract. - 6.
-Turn the vehicle ignition off and open the door.
-The step will extend and lock in the down position.
+Turning off the power with the step retracted will keep the step in a retracted position.

+- 5. With the step extended, turn the step power switch OFF, and close the entrance door. - 6.
+Turn on the vehicle ignition.
+The ignition override system will turn on, and the step will automatically retract. - 7.
+Turn off the vehicle ignition, and open the door.
+The step will extend and open completely.

-If the door is opened and closed without allowing the step to fully extend and lock in the 'DOWN' position, the step will retract and lock in the 'UP' position.
-When the door is reopened, the step will not extend.
-The power switch must be turned on for the step to extend.
-This feature is only operative the first time that door is opened after the vehicle ignition is turned off.
-When the ignition is on, the step will always activate with the door movement, regardless of the step power switch position.
-If the vehicle is driven with the step in the extended position, there is the possibility of causing major damage to both the step and the vehicle.
+Hydraulic Step

+Select coach models may be equipped with hydraulic steps.
+With the entry door step switch turned on in the front overhead cabinet, this step extends when the door is opened and retracts when the door is closed (as long as the park brake is set).
+Opening and closing the door will automatically shut down the pump at the end of the step cycle.

+It is normal for the pump to run for a short time after the step is retracted.

+During deployment, the step will stop if the shin guard or curb feeler is touched by an object.
+The curb feeler is mounted to the bottom of the lowest step, and the shin guard is mounted to the step face of the lowest step.

+The exterior switch can be turned off once the step is extended.
+This will prevent the step from opening and closing each time the door is opened or closed.
+The step will extend one time after it has retracted with the switch in the off position.